-Exposure to the sun is a two-way street affair; there is the good and the bad.
-On one hand, exposure to sunlight makes us feel good, elated and illuminates our skin.
-Who would want to sun-bathe in Ibiza?
-On the other hand, the exposure to excessive sunlight comes along with some detrimental repercussions.
-Not only does it increases the skin aging process but can also result in skin cancer!
+Exposure to the sun comes with the good and the bad.
+On one hand, exposure to sunlight makes us feel great, elated and illuminates our skin.
+Who wouldn't want to sunbathe in Ibiza?
+On the other hand, exposure to excessive sunlight comes along with some detrimental repercussions.
+Not only does it increase the skin aging process but it can also result in skin cancer!

-Dr. Manish Khanna, a Canadian dermatologist mentions that the UVs are the number one cause of skin problems; from irritation to premature skin aging.
-For him the suntan is much more about the damage than bringing about a "healthy glow."
-It has indeed been proven one the greatest causes of skin cancer and skin aging is the UVA and UVB rays (1, 2)!
+Dr. Manish Khanna, a Canadian dermatologist mentions that UV rays are the number one cause of skin problems; from irritation to premature skin aging.
+For Dr. Khanna a suntan is much more about the damage than bringing about a "healthy glow."
+It has indeed been proven one the greatest causes of skin cancer and skin aging is UVA and UVB rays (1, 2)!

 The World Health Organization has stressed this assertion by classifying the sun's ultraviolet radiation as "carcinogenic to humans."
 How this happens is a mystery to many, but the one thing that is universally agreed is that ultraviolet rays are harmful to the humans and causes skin aging and accelerates the risk of skin cancer (3).

 Ultraviolet radiation (UV) is a type of radiation produced by the sun and some (although rarely known) artificial sources such as solariums.
 The sun’s radiation is regarded as the number one cause of eye damage, premature aging, sunburn, and skin damage leading to skin cancer.
 There are two dominant types of UV rays that affect the skin— the Long Wave Ultraviolet (UVA) rays and the Short Wave Ultraviolet (UVB) rays.
 Skin sunburn is caused primarily by the UVB rays.
 These rays are considered the deadliest as they cause the most photo-damage and lead to skin cancer (4).